 Rich Heilman is a director in SAP HANA Product Management, focusing on SAP HANA development tools and languages.

 Rich is co-author of the SAP Press book “Next Generation ABAP Development”.
-He is also a regular contributor to the SAP Community Network, a founding member of the Enterprise Geeks, an SAP mentor, and an SAP HANA distinguished engineer.
+He is also a regular contributor to the SAP Community Network, a founding member of the Enterprise Geeks, an SAP mentor alumnus, and an SAP HANA distinguished engineer.

-Thomas Jung is a chief product expert in SAP HANA Product Management, focusing on custom development and platform tools for SAP HANA and SAP HANA extended application services.
+Thomas Jung is a chief product expert in SAP HANA Product Management, focusing on the developer persona and platform tools for SAP HANA and SAP HANA extended application services.

-He is also an SAP mentor, SAP HANA distinguished engineer, a founding member of the Enterprise Geeks, and co-author of several SAP Press books.
+He is also an SAP mentor alumnus, SAP HANA distinguished engineer, a founding member of the Enterprise Geeks, and co-author of several SAP Press books.